 Google’s Rich Result Testing Tool serves as a replacement for its legacy Structured Data Testing Tool.

 It’s useful for identifying markup warnings or errors.
-It also offers the ability to see what your schema will look like in the search results before adding it to your web pages.
+It also offers the ability to see what your schema will look like in the search results before adding it to your web pages (it will show your schema if its eligible to display as a rich snippet).

 Like I mentioned before, page speed performance is important for your keyword rankings.
 Google’s Page Speed Insights testing tool will show all the web core vital metrics associated with your web pages, and offer suggestions on ways to improve those scores and cut down on load times.